formio/formio-question/README.md

 Then, you will need to add the wizard and its dependencies to your HTML page.

+To include the Angular dependency, use: `formio-question/dist/question-full.min.js` To *NOT* include the angular dependeny, use: `formio-question/dist/question-complete.min.js`

 ```
 <link rel="stylesheet" href="https://cdn.rawgit.com/formio/ngFormio/v1.2.1/dist/formio-full.min.css"/>
 <script src=""https://cdn.rawgit.com/formio/formio-question/1.0.0/dist/question-full.min.js"></script>